cs1302uga/cs1302-ce23/README.md

    it to the repository.

-1. Delete the Maven-generated driver (i.e., `src/main/java/cs1302/ce23/App.java`) and the unit test files (i.e., everything under `src/test/java`), then move the `.java` files provided with the exercise into their proper locations under `src/main/java` according to their package statements.
+1. Delete the Maven-generated driver (i.e., `src/main/java/cs1302/ce23/App.java`) and the unit test files (i.e., you can remove the entire `src/test` subdirectory), then move the `.java` files provided with the exercise into their proper locations under `src/main/java` according to their package statements.
 Take special care to use `git mv` instead of just `mv` when moving the files so that Git can still keep track of them!
    * Once everything is in place, stage and commit the changes that you've made so far.